knative/community/ROLES.md

 - Managers MAY decide to step down at anytime and nominate a replacement who will be approved through the regular process for that role.

-It is the hope of the steering committee that effective communication will make the use of these rules something that happens under exceptional circumstances only.
+It is the hope of the Steering Committee that effective communication will make the use of these rules something that happens under exceptional circumstances only.
 In circumstances where it is unavoidable, these are presented so that the process is clear.